Cheap Eats in North York: 11 Spots Under $20 (May 2026)

 $8.99 – $15 per meal

 The reigning king of the $10 lunch at Yonge & Sheppard.
-Allwynn's has been the consistent community staple for affordable Caribbean food in North York for years.
+Allwyn's has been the consistent community staple for affordable Caribbean food in North York for years.
 Their stuffed jerk chicken patty sandwich at $8.99 is a massive, spice-packed handheld meal that office workers in the area swear by.
 No fancy decor, no Instagram hype — just genuine Jamaican flavour at a price that hasn't kept up with inflation (in a good way).

 Buk Chang Dong Soon Tofu